tobyreid/tobyreid.github.io/about.md

 ---

-I am Chief Architect at <a href="https://www.trurating.com">trurating.com</a>, and professional internet nerd!
+I'm CTO at <a href="https://www.croudconnect.com">croudconnect.com</a>, and professional internet nerd!

 Follow me on <a href="https://twitter.com/tobymcreid">Twitter</a>.